Skip to content

 replaceClassNameStrings A boolean attribute (valid values: true/false) that determines whether the renaming engine should try to replace hardcoded Strings, which are used in conjunction with the MyClass.class construct.
 If set to false, those Strings will be left untouched and code of the form MyClass.class will break if MyClass gets obfuscated by name.
 If set to true (the default), yGuard will try to workaround this problem by replacing the hardcoded String with the appropriate obfuscated name.
 However this will only work if the unobfuscated class file has been generated with the usual compilers ('javac', 'jikes' and 'bjc') or compilers, that produce similar bytecode.
 This can also have the side-effect of modifying too many Strings, e.g if you have code that looks likeSystem.out.println("com.mycompany.MyClass");, it might get replaced, if MyClass.class resides in the very same class with something like System.out.println("com.A.OoO");.
 It will most likely fail if the class has been previously obfuscated by another obfuscation tool or a different compiler has been used for compilation.
 Anyway it is always worth it to give it a try, if you want to have 'full obfuscation'.
 No, defaults to true

 scramble A boolean attribute (valid values: true/false) that determines whether the renaming engine should generate pseudorandom name mappings for each invocation.
-If set to false (the default, for backward compatibility), each obfuscation will used a fixed map that generates names based on the order of the obfuscated elements.
+If set to false (the default, for backward compatibility), each obfuscation will use a fixed map that generates names based on the order of the obfuscated elements.
 If nothing is changed, each obfuscation will generate the same obfuscated names for all elements.
 If set to true, yGuard generates pseudorandom mappings (using java.util.Random) that produce different obfuscated names in each build even if the unobfuscated source is unchanged.
 No, defaults to false

 annotationClass Specifies the name of the annotation class that can be used to exclude elements by annotating them in the source code.
 The specified annotation can be any annotation that fits the convention.
 No, defaults to com.yworks.util.annotation.Obfuscation